 Few modems can support only a certain number of devices.
 You need to check through the manufacturer or the service provider.
 Now, go to the Wi-Fi router settings and check the maximum number of devices that can connect to the wireless network.
 Increase the number of devices and save the settings.

 Sometimes the network security type can be a reason for this error.
 If you know the username and password of the wireless router, you can easily change the network security type.

 If WPA is the security protocol, change it to WPA2 and vice versa.
 Now, in your Android smartphone, follow the steps given above and tap on Forget Network.
 After a few minutes, reconnect to the wireless network.

 Often the authentication problem occurs when the username and password of the wireless network do not match.
 You might be confident of entering the right password, but the chances are that you are connecting to the wrong network with a similar name.

 If you are connecting to some other wireless network by mistake, you will definitely experience this error.
 The only solution for this is to change the network name (if you are on the home wireless network) to avoid any confusion.
 Now check if your device is able to connect to the wireless network.

 These are the top solutions for solving the authentication problem.
 After trying the above methods, we hope your device successfully got connected to the desired wireless network.
-You need follow the steps carefully in order to solve this problem.
-The authentication error can occur at any time, but now you know what to do when it occurs in future.
+You need to follow the steps carefully in order to solve this problem or you can give a try on Fixppo for Android.
+The authentication error can occur at any time, but now you know what to do when it occurs in the future.

 By Robert Moore , to Android Issues